snehabedadhala/GDPTeam01/README.md

 This week we sat as a team and designed the UI interface design pages document with login page, register page, rider page and driver page.
 We had a sketch of front user interface.

 we have created few ER diagrams for login, register, master pages and planning to complete the remaining ER diagrams for other tables.

+In this mid week, we sat as team worked on database schema with ER diagrams with relationships with required tables.
+Further weeks will implement the database.